AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 * Restore operations are limited to seven days, meaning it is not possible to restore a snapshot older than seven days.
 * A maximum of ten successful restores are allowed across all environments in a program per calendar month.
 * After environment creation, it takes six hours before the first backup snapshot is created.
-Until this snapshot is created, no restore can be done on the environment.
+Until this snapshot is created, no restore can be performed on the environment.
-* A restore operation will not initiate if there is a full stack or web tier config pipeline currently running for the environment
+* A restore operation will not initiate if there is a full stack or web tier config pipeline currently running for the environment.
+* A restore can not be initiated if another restore is already running on the same environment.
 * In rare cases, because of the 24 hour/seven day limit on backups, the selected backup may become unavailable due to a delay between when it was selected and when the restore is initiated.
+* Data from deleted environments is permanently lost and cannot be recovered.

 ## Restoring Content {#restoring-content}